Dasharo/docs/docs/unified/novacustom/features.md

 This document describes special firmware features specific to NovaCustom laptops.

+## CPU throttling threshold

+The user can set a custom temperature (in °C), above which the CPU will start throttling itself.
+By default, the threshold is set to 80°C.

+The available values range from TjMax - 63 to TjMax, where TjMax is the maximum allowed temperature for a particular CPU.
+That is, for instance, 100°C for TGL and ADL, and 110°C for MTL.

+The option can be set in EDK2, under `Dasharo System Features > Power Management Options > CPU Throttling Threshold`.

 ## Battery charge management

 NovaCustom laptops equipped with Dasharo firmware provide several battery